Rainy days can suck.

-In the case of an emergency, try another art form on for size.
-New crafts can recharge the brain, and creative people are often interested in more than one form of expression.
+In the case of an emergency, try another art form.
+New crafts recharge the brain, and creative people are often interested in more than one expression form.

 When I'm extremely blocked or too in my own head, painting, reorganizing my apartment, or playing around with photography is a fun way to flex creative muscles without reaching a total burnout.
 Too much push, and I may Netflix binge for a few days.

 Try a new art form and come back to your writing later or link them together if possible by creating a visual representation of your story, for example.